 Wayland is a tiny city located in the state of Missouri.
-With a population of 424 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
-Much of the housing stock in Wayland was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 420 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
+Wayland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Wayland is a blue-collar town, with 60.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Wayland is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Wayland who work in sales jobs (20.08%), maintenance occupations (7.11%), and office and administrative support (6.69%).
+When you are in Wayland, you'll notice that it is more blue-collar than most other communities in America.
+67.25% of Wayland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wayland is a city of production and manufacturing workers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Wayland who work in sales jobs (9.36%), office and administrative support (7.60%), and maintenance occupations (7.02%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wayland is worth considering.